Making an appointment

 Number of sessions

 The number of sessions will depend on the particular person/couple and their presenting problem.
 An average process for individuals or couples can vary between 6 and 30 sessions, depending.
 It is quite unique to the person/couple.

 Rates and Payment

 Practice rates are based on medical aid rates for the current year and are calculated according to the duration of the session.
 We submit claims to the particular medical aid on the patient’s behalf, should they so choose.
 Standard medical aid rates will then apply based on the duration of the session.
 We are able to send claims directly to most of the major South African medical aids.
 A private rate is also available for those patients without medical aid or who prefer to settle their accounts directly with us.
-The current 2021 private (non-medical aid) rate is R1 195 for the first consultation of 90 minutes (individual/couple).
-Follow up sessions for individuals (60 min) are R 970 and follow up sessions for couples (90 min) are R 1 050 on the private rate.
+The current 2021 private (non-medical aid) rate is R1 195 for a 90 minute consultation and R 970 for 60 minutes.
 Private accounts are payable on the day of your appointment.
 We have card facilities available for this purpose.
 No cash will be accepted.

 Medical Aid Claims